Ismaël Bouzid: Club career

 Born in Nancy, France, Bouzid started his career with FC Metz.
 In July 2001, he had a trial with English Premier League side Sunderland and played in a pre-season match between Sunderland and Calais.
 Bouzid then played in Germany, Algeria, Turkey and France, including spells at football clubs like 1.
 FC Kaiserslautern and Troyes.
 Bouzid joined Galatasaray at the start of the 2007–08 season.
 He made ten league appearances for the side, helping them to win the Süper Lig title in May 2008.
 In doing so, Bouzid became the first Algerian player to win a Süper Lig medal.

 Heart of Midlothian

 On 9 July 2009, Bouzid joined Hearts from Ankaragücü.
 Bouzid scored his first goal for Hearts at Tynecastle against Celtic on 20 December 2009, which also proved to be the winning goal.
 In June 2011, after two years playing for the Edinburgh club, he was released alongside Rubén Palazuelos, Dawid Kucharski, Paul Mulrooney and Jamie Mole.

 After his release

 In July 2011, Crawley Town gave Bouzid a trial.
 However, manager Steve Evans decided against signing him after Bouzid played in a friendly match against Peterborough United.

 PAS Giannina

-Bouzid signed a two-year deal with newly promoted Greek Superleague team, PAS Giannina in August 2011.
+Bouzid signed a two-year deal with newly promoted Greek Super League club, PAS Giannina in August 2011.
 Although several clubs around Europe were linked with Bouzid he chose the Greek side because of the 'team spirit'.